 \subsubsection{Personal Modes}

+Personal Modes serve as a meta-layer that bundles data and discovery settings into intuitive, scenario-based profiles (see Figure \ref{fig:pm}).
+Existing RS typically support only a single persistent configuration, which fails to account for users’ shifting moods, goals, or contexts when engaging with media \cite{kompan2013context, kim2024navigating}.
+Some platforms offer isolated modes, such as TikTok’s “Restricted Mode” or Spotify's mood-based mixes, but they are system-defined with limited user-initiated control.

-As a meta-layer over previous features, Personal Modes transforms granular settings into intuitive, scenario-based profiles (see Figure \ref{fig:pm}).
-Rather than always following a single recommendation setting, it allows users to create, save, and switch between multiple configurations tailored to varying moods, goals, and contexts, such as preparing for work, unwinding in the evening, or seeking novelty.
+Inspired by the persona-based interaction feature \cite{wu2025incorporating}, Personal Modes extends this to RS by allowing users to create, save, and switch among multiple configurations tailored to changing needs, such as focusing on work, unwinding in the evening, or seeking novelty.
 Modes can be created in multiple ways.
-When desired, users can directly \textbf{enrich their current settings into a mode}, then name and save it for future use (see Figure \ref{fig:pm}-1).
-During setup, users can further refine the mode by specifying content tone (e.g., positive, neutral, challenging) and focus areas (e.g., work, learning, entertainment).
-Alternatively, the system offers \textbf{pre-configured modes} as a quick start and serves as inspiration for how to use Personal Modes.
-Examples include: 1) Motivational Mode (energizing content to boost confidence and prepare for tasks), 2) Focus Mode (streamlined, task-oriented, and distraction-free), 3) Relaxing Mode (comforting, interest-based content with light exploration to avoid boredom), and 4) Fresh Mode (thought-provoking, diverse content to inspire reflection and broaden perspectives) (see Figure \ref{fig:pm}-2).
-Besides user-initiated setup, the platform can \textbf{auto-detect browsing patterns} (if any) and prompt users to save them as a mode through a system message.
-Correspondingly, on the front-end feed page, a visible \textbf{Mode Switcher} lets users view their current mode, switch modes, or return to the default setup (see Figure \ref{fig:pm}-3).
-Overall, this function empowers users to flexibly adapt recommendation patterns to different needs, creating a dynamic and context-aware feed experience.
+Users may directly \textbf{enrich their current settings into a mode}, naming and saving it for later use (see Figure \ref{fig:pm}-1).
+During setup, they can refine the mode by specifying content tone (e.g., positive, neutral, challenging) and focus areas (e.g., work, learning, entertainment).
+Alternatively, the system offers \textbf{pre-configured modes} as quick-start options and inspiration, including: 1) Motivational Mode - energizing content to boost confidence and prepare for tasks, 2) Focus Mode - streamlined, task-oriented, and distraction-free, 3) Relaxing Mode - comforting, interest-based content with light exploration to avoid boredom, and 4) Fresh Mode - thought-provoking, diverse content to induce reflection and broaden perspectives (see Figure \ref{fig:pm}-2).
+Beyond manual creation, the system can \textbf{auto-detect browsing patterns} (if any) and prompt users to save them as a mode through system messages.
+On the front-end feed page, a visible \textbf{Mode Switcher} enables quick transitions between modes or return to the default settings (see Figure \ref{fig:pm}-3).
+Together, these capabilities support flexible, context-aware control over recommendation behavior, supporting dynamic adaptation as users' needs shift.